rduhard/tweetie/README.md

 ## Shortcuts

 I chose not to provide user feedback in the UI while asyncrhonous calls were being made. i.e. if fetching tweets could take some time, i might provide an indication to the user that the app was working on it.

 I chose to update the entire table with the new data when retrieved instead of updating only the rows that changed.
 This was a time saving effort knowing that the data set was small.

+I did not add the sent tweets to the "remote data" file so they are not returned on subsequent sign ins of the app.
+They are saved with the local data after a "successful" send action.
+This is time saver (not adding file i/o work).

 ## Would like to do